arg0NNY/BetterAnimations/docs/create/snippets.md

 ## Usage

-To use a snippet, use inject <InjectRef inject="snippet" /> and provide the `key` of a snippet you want to use:
+To use a snippet, use inject <InjectRef inject="snippet" /> and provide the <InjectRef inject="snippet" parameter="key" /> of a snippet you want to use:
 ```json
 {
   "key": "fade",